wix-incubator/wix-code-docs/guides/api-query-language-velo.md

 * **Without query builders**: Call query functions that use the API Query Language described in this article to retrieve a list of items.
 Pass an object defining the query as a parameter to the query function.

 * **With query builders**: Call query functions that build a query to retrieve a list of items.
 The syntax for querying with query builders is different than what is described in this article.

-    The overall flow for querying with this technique is:

-    1. These query functions return a `<item>QueryBuilder` object.
-    1. The returned object contains the query definition, which is typically used to run the query using the `find()` function.
-    1. The `find` function resolves to an `<item>QueryResult` object that contains the items that match the query, information about the query itself, and functions for paging through the query results.

 > **Note**: Querying with query builders is the standard Velo querying technique.